Marvellous Mauritius holidays 2019

 Action & Adventure

 Nothing compares to the beaches of Mauritius.
 While there are plenty of things to do on a Mauritius holiday for the active, there are equally as many choices for those seeking relaxation.
-The all inclusive hotels feature their own private beachfronts, so if you like it personal, take a look at booking one for your 2017 Mauritius holiday.
+The top hotels feature their own private beachfronts, so if you like it personal, take a look at booking one for your 2019 Mauritius holiday.
 Take a trip to Ile Aux Cerfs Beach, just off the east shore and float your troubles away in the calming waters.
 Of course, no tropical island would be complete without a spa or two and Mauritius is no exception.
-Take your pick from some of the finest spa resorts at an all inclusive and treat yourself to a full body massage, facial or luxurious treatment, while unwinding to the sound of the waves crash around you.
+Take your pick from some of the finest spa resorts and treat yourself to a full body massage, facial or luxurious treatment, while unwinding to the sound of the waves crash around you.
 A trip to a secluded beach on horseback is also a fail-safe way of bringing a new-found serenity to your day.
 Canter along the smooth, silky sand and bask in the sheer beauty of your surroundings.
 Spas and twilight horse rights along picturesque beaches?
 What are you waiting for?